pariseclipse/Boyeong/README.md

 ### 🔐 Login / Sign-up Screen

-Users can register or log in to access personalized progress tracking and saved vocabulary.
+Users can register or log in to access personalised progress tracking and saved vocabulary.

 <img src="assets/images/login.jpeg" width="300"/>

 ---

 ### 🏠 Main Menu

-Central navigation screen to access all learning features including quizzes, flashcards, Hangul writing, and phrases.
+A central navigation screen that gives users quick access to all learning features.
+It also includes a logout option for users to securely sign out of their accounts.

 <img src="assets/images/main.jpeg" width="300"/>